Preface

 print(chat_response.json()["choices"][0])

-Running this we get a response back from the model
+Running this code, we receive the following response from the model:

 system: Don't make assumptions about what values to plug into functions.
 Ask for clarification if a user request is ambiguous.